 Apples

-During the holiday season apples are used a lot by Czech people to predict the future.
-After Christmas dinner, every person is given a apple which they cut in half from the stem down and they study the shape that the seeds inside show.
-If the seeds appear in a star shape, it means that health, happiness and unity is predicted for the new year.
+During the holiday season, apples are used a lot by Czech people to predict the future.
+After Christmas dinner, every person is given an apple which they cut in half from the stem down and they study the shape that the seeds inside show.
+If the seeds appear in a star shape, it means that health, happiness, and unity are predicted for the new year.
 But if it’s shaped like a four-pointed cross that means bad luck will be brought to someone at the table and someone will get sick or even die.

 Also, it is believed that if goats are given an apple on Christmas Eve, their milk will be plentiful and sweet.